Invariant Gibbs dynamics for two-dimensional fractional wave equations in negative Sobolev spaces: Construction of the renormalized Gibbs measures

 \subsection{Exponential integrability}

-This section is devoted to the proof of Theorem \ref{thm:exp:int}, and in order to show it we will use a variational approach to Quantum Field Theory introduced in \cite{BG}.
-See see also \cite{OST2020, GOTW, STX, LiWa} for recent results using this approach.
+This section is devoted to the proof of Theorem \ref{thm:exp:int}.
+In this proof, we use the variational approach to Quantum Field Theory introduced in \cite{BG}.
+See also \cite{OST2020, GOTW, STX, LiWa} for other recent results using this approach.

-\noi Let us begin by introducing some notations.
+We begin by introducing some notations.
 Let $W(t)$ be a cylindrical Brownian motion in $L^2(\T^2)$.
 Namely, we have

 \noi where $\{B_n\}_{n \in \Z^2}$ is a sequence of mutually independent complex-valued Brownian motions such that $ B_{-n}=\cj{B}_n$, $n \in \Z^2$.
 Here, by convention, we normalize $B_n$ such that $\text{Var}(B_n(t)) = t$.
 In particular, $B_0$ is a standard real-valued Brownian motion.
 Then, we define a centered Gaussian process $Y(t)$ by